-Getting into the college that you dreamed of attending, landing the graduate program you dreamed of being accepted into, getting the promotion you had sought for years, achieving the body you had wanted and pictured in your head.
-All of these started out as goals in your mind and achieving the result that you wanted means that you achieved your goal.
+Don't get me wrong, it is EXTREMELY important to set goals, and we should all set big and small goals, long-term and short-term goals, and even some scary goals for ourselves...getting into the college that you dreamed of attending, landing the graduate program you dreamed of being accepted into, completing an Ironman triathlon, getting the promotion you had sought for years, achieving the body you had wanted and pictured in your head, starting a family, buying a house, etc.

-But what happens once you have achieved this goal?
+It is easy to fall into the trap of thinking that once you accomplish a goal you set for yourself that you will feel the happiness, and contentment you have been waiting for but what happens once you have achieved your goal?
 What comes next?
 How do you feel once you have completed this goal?
-While there is a period of time once you have accomplished your goal that you feel a sense of pride and you are happy about the accomplishment you have made, but this glimmer of success and pride is quickly extinguished by your next and potentially bigger goal.
-You have built up in your mind that if and once you accomplish this goal, you will be happy and content.
-However, why is it that after the initial pride wears off, we are still wanting more and have not achieved the happiness we thought this result would have brought?
+While there is certainly a period of time once you have accomplished your goal that you feel a true sense of pride and you are happy about the accomplishment you have made, but this spark of success and pride is quickly extinguished by your next and potentially bigger goal.
+If the completion of a goal led to self-fulfillment, why is it that after the initial pride wears off, we are still wanting more and still find ourselves longing for true happiness and fulfillment.

-A change in mindset when it comes to goals is all it takes to become more present in all aspects of your life and to achieve sustained and prolonged happiness.
-Set the same goals that you wish to accomplish, but instead of just focusing on the end result become obsessed with the day-to-day process that it will take to accomplish this goal.
+It takes a simple change in mindset about goals to become more present in all aspects of your life and thus achieve sustained and prolonged happiness and fulfillment.
+Set the same goals that you wish to accomplish, but instead of solely focusing on the end result become, obsessed with the day-to-day process that it will take to accomplish this goal.
 This means setting smaller daily, or even weekly goals that will help lead you to accomplish your larger goal.
-In doing this you will realize what day-to-day goals and habits will make you a better, happier person and allow you to be more present in all aspects of your life.
-Additionally, a focus on the process will allow us to realize the challenges that we may need to overcome throughout the process.
-It is experiencing and overcoming these challenges that allow us to grow as a person, and ultimately get us closer to being ready to achieve our goal.
+In doing this you will realize what day-to-day goals and habits will make you a better, happier person and allow you to be more present to other aspects of your life.
+Additionally, a focus on the process will allow you to realize the challenges that you may need to overcome throughout the process.
+It is experiencing and overcoming these challenges that allow us to grow as a person, and ultimately teach us more about ourselves than the mere accomplishment of the goal itself.

-Fall in love with the process and when you have finally completed your goal you won’t look back and just be able to say you have accomplished some end result but rather you will look back and say that you have learned a lot about yourself as a person and have lived every day in the present moment.
+Fall in love with the process.
+When you have finally completed your goal you won’t look back and just be able to say you have accomplished some end result but rather you will look back and aknowledge that you have experienced and overcome challenges, you learned how you best respond to challenges to better overcome future challenges, and you experienced personal growth, all while living every day in the present moment.